Creating and Running a Nuxt.js Project with ServBay

 /Applications/ServBay/www/servbay-nuxt-app/dist

-- Name: Enter a recognizable name, like
+- Name: Choose a clear name, e.g.,

-Access the Production Website
+Access the Production Site

 https://nuxt-prod.servbay.demo